• Skip to main content

 Definition and meaning of “tomodachi”

-• 友 : a kanji character often used to mean ‘friend’ in Japanese.
-This kanji can be used alone to say “friend” in Japanese, but it gives us an old-fashioned impression.
+• 友 : a kanji character widely used to mean a ‘friend’ in Japanese.
+This can work alone, but can be a bit old fashioned.

-• 達 : a suffix put after a noun or pronoun to make its plural form.
+• 達 : a suffix used after a noun or pronoun to make its plural form.

 Below are the new words used in the example sentence.